im-dravo/weather-forecast/README.md

 # Docs generation
 After starting the application, the following documentation can be observed.

-### Open-api specification
-After running this app, the open-api docs can be seen in this URL: http://localhost:8081/api-docs .
-Refer in git repo here -> https://github.com/im-dravo/weather-forecast/blob/main/infra-api-rest/src/main/resources/open-api.json

-### Swagger UI
-After running this, the swagger UI can be seen in this URL: http://localhost:8081/swagger-ui/index.html.
-Refer in git repo here -> https://github.com/im-dravo/weather-forecast/blob/main/Swagger-UI.png

 ### Technical Debt
 Considering the time, the following I am marking as technical debts